Success

 At CUAG: Worked as a front desk monitor

-Now: Program Officer, Canada Council for the Arts
+Now: Program Manager, Canada Council for the Arts

 Katie Lydiatt